b-sass/RomanToIntegers/README.md

 # RomanToIntegers
-A simple program which converts roman numerals to integers.
+A simple program taht converts Roman numerals to integers.